mesmerai/news-aggregator/README.md

 That's how it looks like:
 ![News Aggregator](./images/news-aggregator.png)

-# How To Start the Application
+# Method 1 | Start the application with docker-compose

 ## Setup the Environment